paulosjd/snippets-exercises/django-notes/Queryset_API.md

     >>> [list(pizza.toppings.filter(spicy=True)) for pizza in pizzas]

 …then the fact that pizza.toppings.all() has been prefetched will not help you.
 The prefetch_related('toppings') implied pizza.toppings.all(), but pizza.toppings.filter() is a new and different query.
 The prefetched cache can’t help here; in fact it hurts performance, since you have done a database query that you haven’t used.
 So use this feature with caution!

+You use select_related when the object that you're going to be selecting is a single object, so OneToOneField or a ForeignKey.
+You use prefetch_related when you're going to get a "set" of things, so ManyToManyFields as you stated or reverse ForeignKeys.
+The difference is that select_related does an SQL join and therefore gets the results back as part of the table from the SQL server. prefetch_related on the other hand executes another query and therefore reduces the redundant columns in the original object.
+You may use prefetch_related for anything that you can use select_related for.

+The tradeoffs are that prefetch_related has to create and send a list of IDs to select back to the server, this can take a while.
+I'm not sure if there's a nice way of doing this in a transaction, but my understanding is that Django always just sends a list and says `SELECT` ... `WHERE` pk `IN` (...,...,...) basically.
+In this case if the prefetched data is sparse (let's say U.S. State objects linked to people's addresses) this can be very good, however if it's closer to one-to-one, this can waste a lot of communications.
+On the Python side however prefetch_related has the extra benefit that a single object is used to represent each object in the database.
+With select_related duplicate objects will be created in Python for each "parent" object.
+Since objects in Python have a decent bit of memory overhead this can also be a consideration.
+If in doubt, try both and see which performs better.

 **Methods that do not return QuerySets**